Michael S. Martin (general)

-Michael S. Martin is a United States Marine Corps major general who served as the Assistant Deputy Commandant for Combat Development and Integration in 2022.
+Michael S. Martin is a retired United States Marine Corps major general who has served as Assistant Deputy Commandant for Plans, Policies, and Operations from 2023 to 2024.
+He most recently served as Director of Reserve Affairs of the United States Marine Corps from 2022 to 2023.
+He served as the Assistant Deputy Commandant for Combat Development and Integration in 2022.
 He most recently served as the Deputy Commander of the Marine Forces Reserve.
 Previously, he served as the Commanding General of the 4th Marine Division from September 8, 2018 to October 2, 2020.